INF6420/ss24-bswift42/README.md

 ![Wireframe of Reflective Essay](Wireframes/Reflective%20Essay.jpg)

 Reflective Essay page will include same heading banner as Homepage, home button, navigation links to other pages, and link to Reflective Essay.

+Editing to create pull request for final project.